Sevier County cabin survives wildfires, just feet away from destruction

-Like LeeAnn Teague and her family.
-They live in Georgia, but for decades have called a cabin in Sevier County their home away from home.
+Like LeeAnn Teague and her family, who live in Georgia, but for decades have called a cabin in Sevier County their home away from home.

 “It’s always been very special, we go up there frequently as a family,” she said.